hankinsoft/mdbtools/README.md

 --with-iodbc     specifies the location of the iODBC driver manager and
                  causes the iODBC driver to be built.
 ```

-By default, the ODBC driver will be installed as /usr/local/lib/odbc/libmdbodbc.so,
-with a Unicode-capable driver at /usr/local/lib/odbc/libmdbodbcW.so.

 A list of general options is available in the [INSTALL](./INSTALL) file, and
 `configure --help` will give you the list of mdbtools specific options.